fourmolu/fourmolu/web/site/pages/config.md

 or on the command line as `--indentation 2` or `--indentation=2`.

-Every option also has a setting that matches Ormolu's formatting.
+Every option also has a setting that matches Ormolu's formatting; see the `preset` option for more details.

 ## Available options